Are Bridging Loans Risky?

 How can I minimise the risks?

-The key to minimising risk is to be totally prepared from the beginning.
-You must consider all options before taking the loan, once your loan is in place – it may already be too late.
+When taking out a bridge, the key to reducing risk is to be totally prepared from the outset.
+You must consider all eventualities before completion, as once your loan is in place – it may already be too late.

 Exit strategy

-The first, and most important factor is your exit strategy – how you plan to repay your bridging loan.
+The first and most important thing is how you plan to repay, known as your exit strategy.
 This must be totally comfortable and if the numbers are tight, make sure you have a backup plan.

 For example, you’re planning on refurbishing an investment property to add value, which will allow you to refinance.
 In this scenario, you must consider what you’ll do if the improvements made don’t add the desired value.
 What if the market dips and you’re unable to exit?

-A strong alternative exit strategy here would be to sell for a small profit, or even at breakeven to exit the loan.
+A strong alternative exit strategy here would be to sell for a small profit, or even at breakeven to clear the facility.
 This could be the difference between allowing you to move on to the next project, or destroying your credit file and making future borrowing very difficult.

 Monthly payments

-Rolling your interest into the loan will mean you owe more at the end of the term, but also takes away the risk of missing payments.
+Rolling your interest into the loan upfront takes away the risk of missing payments.

 Where the monthly interest is very high, careful consideration must be made before committing to them.
 Where there’s a risk of default, you should consider rolling up or deducting the interest, leaving you with no monthly payments to make.